-“There are many difficulties traveling as a vegan.
-For one, most airport snacks and spontaneous-airplane-food-purchases have some sort of cheese, butter, or meat product.
+“There are many difficulties travelling as a vegan.
+For one, most airport snacks and spontaneous-aeroplane-food-purchases have some sort of cheese, butter, or meat product.
 So I always need to plan ahead, packing hummus-cucumber sandwiches, or bags of nuts or fruit in my carry-on.

 There is also the language barrier causing me to not always know what I’m getting.
 I sometimes learn how to say “without milk or eggs” in the language of the country I’m visiting, or whip out Google Translate and use it when looking at the menu.
 It’s been incredibly difficult in places like Japan, for example, where you really don’t know what you’re eating, or in Central Europe, where cheese and butter are a staple ingredient in 99% of dishes.

-But by far the toughest thing for me has been turning down authentic non-vegan dishes when traveling, because food is such an important part of travel, and it’s such an integral part of a country’s culture, so I often felt like I was missing out.
-Because of this, I recently assigned myself the title Travel Vegan, meaning I am vegan 95% of the time, and allow myself to try the authentic/non-vegan dish once upon arrival in a new country.
+But by far the toughest thing for me has been turning down authentic non-vegan dishes when travelling, because the food is such an important part of travel, and it’s such an integral part of a country’s culture, so I often felt like I was missing out.
+Because of this, I recently assigned myself the title Travel Vegan, meaning I am vegan 95% of the time and allow myself to try the authentic/non-vegan dish once upon arrival in a new country.

 Is there anywhere you’ve been that was especially challenging?

 “Yes, as mentioned before Central Europe was really tough.
 Austria, Germany, France all use many dairy products, and always have meat or fish as the hero of the dish.
 So it’s been challenging to always order the pasta with tomato-based sauce (it’s gets a little boring if you have it all the time), but I must say that most countries are progressing in their vegan options, and in the last 2 years I’ve seen an increase in vegan options, both on menus and in grocery stores.
 Yay!”